aufseher/aufseher/README.md

 spam follows usually aren't followed back since i rarely use this account. everything you need is on my main account ok? ok

-i didn't actually make this account i found it by digging through my emails.
+i didn't actually make this account recently, i found it by digging through my emails.
 2019 is insane.